Sugar Creek Campground And Day Use Area

 Directions

-From Prineville, take Post-Paulina Hwy (State Highway 380) southeast for about 55 miles, then turn left onto Izee Hwy east of Paulina (County Road 112).
-Travel on County Road 112 for 3.5 miles to Beaver Creek Road (County Road 113).
-Turn onto the left fork (County Road 113) and go 7.5 miles to Forest Service Road 58.
-Follow Forest Service Road 58 for 2.25 miles to Sugar Creek Campground.
+From Prineville, Oregon: Take Post-Paulina Hwy (State Highway 380) southeast for about 55 miles, then turn left onto Izee Hwy (County Road 112) east of Paulina.
+Travel 3.5 miles to Beaver Creek Road (County Road 113).
+Turn left onto County Road 113 and go 7.5 miles to Forest Service Road 58.
+Follow FS Road 58 for 2.25 miles to Sugar Creek Campground.
+About 12 miles from Paulina.

 Location